voucan-us4/sleepy-cat-landing/README.md

-WELCOME TO THE GITLAB VERSION OF SLEEPY CAT! made for people in schools to have fun and do other stuff sorry if updates take way to long most coding is done durring school. make sure to check out every game that we forked. they are all in our group go check them out all licenses and ect is in the license and contributing.
+WELCOME TO THE GITLAB VERSION OF SLEEPY CAT!
+MERRY XMAS!<br>
+made for people in schools to have fun and do other stuff<br>
+all licenses and ect is in the license and contributing folder<br>
+list of all recent major updates<br>
-XMAS UPDATE OUT NOW! (nov 29)
+XMAS UPDATE OUT NOW! (nov 29)<br>